Title: Professor of Surgery

 Dr. Tobin has often been honored as a visiting professor, keynote speaker or featured lecturer.
 He was elected to the Plastic Surgery Research Council, American Association of Plastic Surgeons and the Society of University Surgeons.
 He has authored more than 300 medical and scientific papers and many books chapters, and he is author of “Muscle and Myocutaneous Flaps: Refinements and New Applications”, published in 1986 and “Refinements in Flap Reconstruction”, published in 1990.

 Dr. Tobin serves on the Boards of the Center for Interfaith Relations, Healing the Children, the University of Louisville Kornhauser Library and The Healing Place recovery program.
 He serves on the Environmental Health and the Policy Committees of the Medical Society, and is a committed advocate for ensuring health care for all citizens.
-In youth he enjoyed many outdoor sports, musical performing and Boy Scouts of America activities, achieving the Eagle Scout Award, Explorer Silver Award, God and Country Award, and Order of the Arrow Camping Honorary.
+In youth, he enjoyed many outdoor sports, musical performing and Boy Scouts of America activities, achieving the Eagle Scout Award, Explorer Silver Award, God and Country Award, and Order of the Arrow Camping Honorary.
 He continues to love the outdoors, fly fishing and campfire cooking.

 Receiving many humanitarian, service and teaching honors throughout his career, Dr. Tobin was named the 2017-2018 Ephraim McDowell Kentucky Physician of the Year.
 He also received a 1999 and 2010 President’s Award for Distinguished National and International Service from the University of Louisville and a 2011 O. Leonard Tow Award for Humanism in Medicine.
 He is named to numerous Best Doctors/Best Surgeons publications, including Best Doctors in America, Top Doctors by Castle Connolly, Best Doctors by U.S. News and World Report and Who’s Who’s Top Doctors.
 Dr. Tobin has also been cited in several editions of Who’s Who in America, Who’s Who in Medicine and Healthcare, Who’s Who in the South and Southwest, and Who’s Who in the World.